Main Hikes Map Virginia Hiking Books Manassas Bull Run

 Descend past the Webster monument through the field then turn left onto the paved park road.
 Follow the road for 0.3 miles where it crosses Sudley Road and entrance to the visitors center.

-Hiker Reviews For The Manassas B.F.
-Groveton Hike (5 Most Recent)
+Manassas B.F.
+Groveton Hike Comments

 By: Theresa Coates Ellis Rating: Date of Hike: Sunday, October 21, 2012